 A tiny lake (it measures just under 1.8 miles), Canadice Lake is a welcome respite for those hoping to while away a day fishing in silence.
 The lake is surrounded by nothing but trees and wilderness, a perfect combination for anglers.

-There are so many trout swimming about that you're bound to get lucky — the New York State Department of Environmental Conservation restocks them each year.
+There are so many trout swimming about that you're bound to get lucky — the New York State Department of Environmental Conservation restocks them each year, making this a great place to fish in New York.
 More good news: boating and hiking are also permitted here.

 Holy trout!
 This massive lake, the largest of the Finger Lakes and the deepest lake (it reaches over 600 feet) in New York State, is literally jumping with fish.
 While trout are the golden ticket for those hoping to reel one in, you'll also find yellow perch and smallmouth bass in these clear waters.